TFLORES318/FinalProject/README.md

 On the webinar page, a user can sign up or withdraw from a webinar and view the attendees.
 Verified users are able to perform all CRUD methods on a webinar.

-On the profile page, the user can view their posts, webinars attendings, and the webinars they're hosting if applicable.
+On the profile page, the user can view their posts, webinars attending, and the webinars they're hosting if applicable.
 They can manage their account settings by updating their personal information, applying for verification, or deleting their account.
 From the profile page, they can view their portfolio.
 An admin can view the admin page from their profile.

 ![Image of Portfolio](https://i.imgur.com/zf6dBuN.png)